Dhanashree-Shanbhag/Hello-world/README.md

 # Hello-world
-This repository is for practicing java programs and jenkins.
+This repository is for practicing java programs.